taoteh1221/Open_Crypto_Tracker/README.txt

 $cron_alerts = array(
 					// Markets you want cron alerts for (alert sent when $USD value change is equal to or above / below $cron_alerts_percent...see README.txt for cron job setup information)
 					// Delete any double forward slashes from in front of each asset you want to enable cron job price alerts on...
-					// NOTE: This list must only contain assets / exchanges included in the primary coin data configuration further down in this config file.
+					// NOTE: This list must only contain assets / exchanges / trading pairs included in the primary coin data configuration further down in this config file.
 					'btc' => 'coinbase|btc', // exchange|trade_pairing
 					'eth' => 'bittrex|btc', // exchange|trade_pairing
 					'xmr' => 'bittrex|btc', // exchange|trade_pairing